Biden surveys NY and NJ storm damage, talks climate change

 One home displayed a hand-painted sign that said, “Manville will be back better.”

-Biden, wearing a mask, spoke to adults and children, including a woman who stood in front of her home that was destroyed by fire as the flood occurred.
-She told the president she and her husband had left early because they have a baby.
+Biden, wearing a mask, spoke to adults and children, including Meagan Dommar, a new mother whose home was destroyed by fire as the flood occurred.
+She told the president that she and her husband, Caesar, had left because of the baby, then returned to find destruction.

 “Thank God you’re safe,” Biden replied.
 As he walked the route, the Democrat was taunted by supporters of Republican former President Donald Trump, who yelled that Biden was a “tyrant” and worse.
 Biden did not look in their direction.